150PLD-Fall2019/Exemplars/hw05-1-slideshow/user-story-example.md

 The DM enters the expression

 ```
-roll := 1d20 ; if 18 > roll then roll + 1d4 else roll
+roll := 1d20 + 5 ; if 18 > roll then roll + 1d4 else roll
 ```
 and clicks "Calculate probabilities".
-From the table that is displayed, they see the average value the player will roll is 12.6 with a spread of 5.3.
+From the table that is displayed, they see the average value the player will roll is 17.6 with a spread of 4.8.
-The DM doesn't recall statistics in detail, and becomes frustrated with parsing the graph, but they understand that most values are 5.3 away from the mean of 12.6. so most rolls from X will be between 7.3 and 17.9.
-This makes the enemy seem very difficult to hit, and so the DM decides to adjust the enemy's armor class.
+The DM doesn't recall statistics in detail, and becomes frustrated with parsing the graph, but they understand that most values are 4.8 away from the mean of 17.6. so most rolls from X will be between 12.8 and 22.4.
+This makes the enemy seem easy enough to hit at least half the time, and so the DM decides to include the enemy in their plans.

+The DM notes the highest probability is 18, and anticipates that these "barely hit" moments can make the encounter more exciting.